ethanysc-git/spring-boot-jpa-book-rental/README.md

 backend\src\main\resources\db\sql

-## Frontend (Undo)
+## Frontend (processing)

-The frontend is made with the ReactJS version 18.0.2
+The frontend is made with the ReactJS version 18.3.1, using Next with TypeScript

+Current progress

+1. Set up UI (rwd available)
+2. Set Login UI
+3. Build Frontend borrow and return logic (vo.o.1)

 To run the frontend, run the following command: